getkin/kin-openapi/README.md

 }

 func arrayUniqueItemsChecker(items []interface{}) bool {
-	// Check the uniqueness of the input slice(array in JSON) }
+	// Check the uniqueness of the input slice
+}
 ```